West Midlands Bus Service Improvement Plan

 June 2021 - Enhanced Partnership

-On the 28th June 2021, the WMCA made only the second Enhanced Partnership in England, and first by a Mayoral Combined Authority region.
-The EP Plan covers the West Midlands, with a Scheme for the first Sprint corridor of the A34(N), A45 and B425 across Birmingham, Sandwell, Solihull and Walsall.
+On 28 June 2021, West Midlands Combined Authority made only the second Enhanced Partnership in England, and first by a Mayoral Combined Authority region.
+The EP Plan covered the West Midlands, with a Scheme for the first Sprint corridor of the A34(N), A45 and B425 across Birmingham, Sandwell, Solihull and Walsall.
 The EP was made with the 7 constituent authorities and local bus operators.

 November 2021 – West Midlands Bus Service Improvement Plan (BSIP)